 One of the comments at the meeting was it was not just about moving a building, but about capturing the region’s history and culture.

-The DBCA will also be asked to upgrade a road to the hut and volunteers be allowed to clear around the hut.
+The DBCA will also be asked to upgrade a road to the hut.

 The State Heritage Council assessed the hut in July 1997 as a Category C listed building.